raspberrypilearning/pixel-art-reveal/en/quiz1/question_2.md

 legend: Question 2 of 3
 ---

-You are designing a game that has a 'TileController' script with the following code:

---- code ---
----
-language: cs
-filename: TileController.cs
-line_numbers: true
-line_number_start: 1
-line_highlights:
----

-public class TileController : MonoBehaviour
-{
-  public Material start;
-  public Material reveal;
-  Renderer rend;

-  // Start is called before the first frame update void Start()
-  {
-      rend = GetComponent<Renderer>();
-      rend.sharedMaterial = reveal;
-  }

-  void OnCollisionEnter(Collision collision)
-  {
-      if (collision.gameObject.tag == "Player"){
-          rend.sharedMaterial = start;
-      }
-  }

-}

---- /code ---

-There's a bug which means that the tiles are not changing colour correctly.

-Which lines of code would you need to fix to make the Tile change from the `start` material to the `reveal` material when an object with the 'Player' tag collides with the tile?
+In what way could the 'Scene view' be different to the 'Game view' when the scene is in play mode?

 --- choices ---

-- ( )
+- ( ) Object materials

-Lines 14 and 15

   --- feedback ---

-Not quite.
-Look for the lines that change the `sharedMaterial` of the Renderer component.
+   Close!
+It's true that objects may have a different material in the Scene view that are then changed by code when the game is playing.
+This is not the only difference though.

   --- /feedback ---

-- ( )
+- ( ) View perspective

-Line 21

   --- feedback ---

-Not quite.
-Look for the lines that change the `sharedMaterial` of the Renderer component.
+  Close!
+It's true that the Scene view perspective can be changed manually or via the Scene gizmo.
+The player will see the perspective of the camera, which could be different to the scene view.
+This is not the only difference though.

   --- /feedback ---

-- ( )
+  - ( ) Object visibility

-Lines 14, 15 and 21

   --- feedback ---

-Not quite.
-Look for the lines that change the `sharedMaterial` of the Renderer component.
+  Close!
+It's true that objects may be visible/invisible in the Scene view but be hidden/shown by code when the game is playing.
+This is not the only difference though.

   --- /feedback ---

-- (x)
+- (x) All of the above...and more!

-Lines 15 and 21

   --- feedback ---

-That's correct.
-These lines are the wrong way around!
-You need to use the `start` material in `Start` and the `reveal` material in `OnCollisionEnter`.
+  Correct.
+These are all ways that the 'Scene' view could be different from the 'Game' view.

   --- /feedback ---